-You will need to get council approval for a party in a Brisbane park if you are planning to have special events or structures, such as a jumping castle, animal nursery and pony rides.
-You will also need consent if you wish to book part of a park for exclusive use.
+You will need council approval for a party in a Brisbane park if you plan to have special events or structures, such as a jumping castle, animal nursery and pony rides.
+You will also need consent to book part of a park for exclusive use.
 Follow this link to find out more about park bookings and consents.
 To book, you need to fill in an online form here.
-Please bear in mind that it may take up to 10 working days to process your application, so make sure you allow enough time.
+Please bear in mind that processing your application may take up to 10 working days, so make sure you allow enough time.

-To find out which BCC parks have designated sites that you can book, you can use the map here.
-Just click on an icon for more information and for links to booking a site at that park.
+You can use the map here to find out which BCC parks have designated sites that you can book.
+Just click on an icon for more information and links to booking a site at that park.
 Popular parks with designated sites that can be booked include:

 - Brisbane Botanic Gardens, Mt Coot-tha

 - JC Slaughter Falls, Mt Coot-tha Reserve